dojo/docs/dojo/partial.rst

 .. cv-compound::

-  Let's look at a quick runnong example:
+  Let's look at a quick running example:

   .. cv:: javascript